Atelier Bingo’s new storybook features "pure, expressive images" inspired by nature

-Atelier Bingo, comprised of Maxime Prou and Adèle Favreau, has illustrated a new children’s storybook for publishing house, Amaterra.
-Using its signature cut-out style, Atelier Bingo’s images are colourful, expressive and have stolen our imagination.
+Atelier Bingo – comprised of Maxime Prou and Adèle Favreau – has illustrated a new children’s storybook created and written by Aurélia Coulaty.
+The book is published by Amaterra and uses Atelier Bingo's signature cut-out style; the images are colourful, expressive and have stolen our imagination.
 “The book is about the sky from the height of a child”, the studio explains, “we show what they see — the sun, the stars, bees buzzing around flowers, the steam drawings planes make”.

 Amaterra is a publishing house based in Lyon, France, “we make a point to create books that will surprise young readers and develop their curiosity, by presenting themes through a different angle”.
 Dans le Ciel is a book where the illustration mirrors the text in terms of poetic style.
 “The idea was to create pure, expressive images”, the studio explains, “while including some more figurative elements to make a link with the text and give some landmarks to the readers”.
 Inspired by nature, the storybook is about capturing a child’s imagination, offering an impression, which they can then enhance in their minds.
 “We are convinced that children have a strong imagination, and we want to give them an illustration where they can use it”, Maxime and Adèle tell us; “we love the children’s books from the 50s and 60s, where they use fewer colours and shapes, allowing the power of dreams to take shape in the mind of the reader”.